ZhangQingsen/CISC849Proj/README.md

 ![AdaBoost accuracy](https://github.com/ZhangQingsen/CISC849Proj/blob/main/appendix/AdaBoost%20accuracy%20comparison.png)

-We can see for a few amount of computation, it is not quite that the dask parallelism version to show the advantage, while the amount of computation is larger, the performance is clearly better.
+We can see for a few amount of computation, it is not quite that the dask parallelism version to show the advantage, while the amount of computation is larger, the performance is clearly better while the accuracy isn't effect much.

+Also, by comparing models, we find out that KNN and the Multilayer perceptron(MLP) could learn from these artificial data well, yet they took lots of time.
+Although compared to other models, Naive Bays and AdaBoost learns extremely fast, they cannot learn well from our artificial data.
+Taking both timing and accuracy in considering, SVM is the best that takes a reasonable amount of time and performs well when the dataset is large enough.